system76/docs/_articles/laptop-battery-thresholds.md

 system76-power charge-thresholds
 ```

-You can view the current profiles using this command:
+You can list the available charging profiles using this command:

 ```
 system76-power charge-thresholds --list-profiles
 ```

-You can also view the other profiles directly with these commands:
+Then, you can select a profile using one of these commands:

 ```
 system76-power charge-thresholds --profile full_charge